yaodong/digital-garden/_posts/2024-01-28-the-self-and-singleton-class-in-ruby.md

 ---
 layout: post
+category: notes
+stage: seedlings
-title: Revisiting the self and singleton class in Ruby
+title: The self and singleton class in Ruby
-date: 2024-01-28 23:10:18 UTC
+created_date: 2024-01-28
+updated_date: 2024-08-06
 ---

 In Ruby, everything is an object, and every object has an anonymous class, which defines the methods the object can respond to.
 This anonymous class is called the _singleton class_.